opentelekomcloud-docs/storage-disaster-recovery-service/umn/source/service_overview/sdrs_advantages.rst

 -  Zero impact on applications

-   Applications running on servers can be replicated, and the replication will not have any impact on the applications.
+   You can replicate all applications on the servers.
+The replication has no impact on the applications.

 -  RPO target